 - Innovate through the creative process of ideation and problem-solving.

 - Acquire effective communication skills (visual, oral, written).

 Student teams were required to deliver the following:

 - Project Report

-- Exhibition Poster (winning projects only)
+- Exhibition Poster (HUBBUB teams)

 The project theme and scope of the 2017 Ideathon Challenge was made possible through a collaboration with CityStudio Vancouver and the two project sites were thoughtfully deliberated with the Arbutus Greenway Team at City of Vancouver.